Nearly half of Americans fear identity theft because of their health care

 - If you don’t use a password protection application (like 1Password), you may want to consider investing in one soon.

-- Digital and hard-copy records alike should be kept in a secure place at home.
+- You should keep digital and hard-copy records alike in a secure place at home.

 See how at-risk you are for ID theft and make sure you’re taking the right precautions to stay safe.